ontiuk/iPressST/README.txt

 - Lots of helpful stuff: helper functions, shortcodes, menus, extensions etc.

 Note: this was intended primarily a development version for personal & client e-commerce projects.

-It contains a very basic css structure.
-This can be readily replaced, all or in part, by structured framework such as Bootstrap.
+It contains a basic but functional CSS structure which is based on the normalise.css global reset and a selection of element and component styles and using SCSS.
+This can be readily replaced, all or in part, by structured framework such as Bootstrap or Tailwind.

 == Installation ==